-Grading Rubric for assignments:
+Grading Rubric

 (A+) Excellent: Exceptional work for a graduate student.
-Work at this level is unusually thorough, well-reasoned, creative, methodologically sophisticated, and well written.
-Work is of exceptional, professional quality.
+Work at this level is unusually thorough, comprehensive, creative, innovative, methodologically sophisticated, and well written.
+Work is of the highest professional quality.

-(A/A-) Very good: Very strong work for a graduate student.
+(A/A-) Very good: Strong work for a graduate student.
 Work at this level shows signs of creativity, is thorough and well-reasoned, indicates a strong understanding of appropriate methodological or analytical approaches, and meets professional standards.